 Fillings and Repairs

-Dental fillings and repairs use restorative materials used to repair teeth. composite fillings are tooth-colored and provide aesthetically pleasing results.
-Composites help to treatment repair chipped, decayed, discolored, or fractured teeth.
+Dental fillings and repairs use restorative materials used to repair teeth.
+Composite fillings are tooth-colored and provide aesthetically pleasing results.
+Composites help repair chipped, decayed, discolored, or fractured teeth.
 Hence, for this procedure, the dentist chooses composite resin to match the color of your teeth.
 Several layers of resin are applied to each tooth.
 Each layer is hardened under ultraviolet light or laser.
 The final steps include shaping and polishing the resin material so the finished tooth looks natural and smooth.

 Crown, bridge, and Caps